 Using stem cell from cord blood for a sibling (allogeneic)

-If the older sibling is ill and the mother is pregnant at the time, your doctor may recommend collecting cord blood for the needs of siblings.
+If the older sibling is ill and the mother is pregnant at the time, your doctor may recommend collecting cord blood for the needs of ill sibling.
 In this case, the parents do not pay for the collection, processing or storage of umbilical cord blood.
 More about the free collection for an ill sibling.

-Allogeneic (donated) cord blood stem cells recently became being used in clinical trials for medicine regenerative applications.
+Allogeneic (donated) cord blood recently became being used in clinical trials for medicine regenerative applications.
 After the first promising results in the treatment of children with cerebral palsy, in order to extend this therapy, it was considered the possibility of using allogeneic cord blood in adults with ischemic stroke.

-Very often there are misunderstandings over who can use cord blood stem cells in treatment.
+Very often there are misunderstandings over who can use cord blood in treatment.
 The short answer is it very much depends on the disease being treated.
 And it is finally the doctor’s decision.

 1. Cerebral palsy, other acquired neurological disease in children, Ischemic Stroke, Traumatic brain injury and spinal cord injury, Autism, Acquired Hearing Loss in children, Alzheimer disease